Evening Primrose Oil in Skin Care

 Evening primrose oil has an extremely high concentration of beneficial and soothing unsaturated fatty acids for skin care, like linoleic, linolenic, and gamma-linoleic fatty acids,

-It is used as an ingredient in many kinds of skin care products like:
+It is used as an ingredient in many kinds of skin care products such as:

 Evening primrose oil for skin lightening